divideconcept/fastnumpyio/README.md

 fast_numpy_load: 0:00:00.318216
 numpy.save+numpy.load == fast_numpy_save+fast_numpy_load: True
 ```

+With larger arrays (3x512x512), fastnumpyio is still slightly faster for save and 2 times faster for load.

 It cannot save and load complex internal structures as-is, but it could probably be improved to handle special cases as well.